top of page

 Your average business coach or owner will likely look at revenues as their key metric of success.
 However, that is not always the case.
 Especially in terms of non-profits whose goal may be delivering on their mission.

 The key to this question is to dive past the stereotypical responses.
-If the coach says Revenues, ask them for another response.
-Keep on pressuring them as far as you need.
+If the coach says "revenues," ask them for another response.
+Keep pressing as far as you need to.
 Make sure they have a vision for success beyond the basic.
+(Once you've hired a coach, you'll want to revisit similar questions throughout the relationship.
+We put together a separate list of empowering questions to ask your business coach for exactly that purpose.)

 Out of the Box Approach: